 Pleasurable food education: skills for learning, skills for life

-The Garden to Table programme aims to build skills for life through highly practical hands-on child centric classes - not only teaching growing and cooking skills but also building awareness of individual and collective responsibility for the environment, healthy eating and community connectedness.
-It is an opportunity to allow children across the country to get their hands dirty and learn how to grow, harvest, prepare and share fresh, seasonal food.
+The Garden to Table programme builds skills for life through highly practical, hands-on classes - not only teaching growing and cooking skills but also building awareness of individual and collective responsibility for the environment, healthy eating and community connectedness.
+It is an opportunity for children across the country to get their hands dirty and learn how to grow, harvest, prepare and share fresh, seasonal food.

-Learn more about how to become a Garden to Table School.
+Learn more about becoming a Garden to Table School.